thirumurthis/Learnings/apachemq/ActiveMq_notes.md

   - Complexity of the JMS message resides in the headers.

 `JMS message Headers`:
+ - Headers are set automatically by the clients `send()` method.
  - Two types of headers which differ semantically
     - 1. `standard list of headers and methods to work with them`.
     - 2. `message properties to facilitate custom headers based on primitive Java types`.